codex-academy/spaza-suggest/readme.md

 ## Use the supplied Factory Function

+Fork this repo into your GitHub acount.
+Then clone your own version of this repo into your local project folder.

-Use the supplied factory function in `spaza-suggest.js`.
+Use the supplied factory function in `spaza-suggest.js` in your ExpressJS app.

 Create a PostgreSQL database called `spaza_suggest` use the script in `001.db.sql` or do your own database setup.

 Run the `002.tables.sql` and `003.areas.sql` scripts to create the tables and to populate the areas in the database.
 You can add your own areas if you want.
-Just don't remove the areas that is already in `003.areas.sql`.
+Just don't remove the areas that is already in `003.areas.sql` the unit tests are depening on them.

 Run these commands to install all dependencies & to run the tests